 Buy goods on lay-by.
 There is a bit of a stigma attached to lay-by as it has been seen as a poor person’s way of buying goods.
 However, I believe it is one of the best ways of buying something if you don’t currently have the funds.
 A lay-by will cost you anything from about two to twelve dollars for a service fee and you will have to make regular payments every week or fortnight.
 When you have paid for the item in full, you can take it home.
 If you decide you no longer want or can afford the item, then you receive your money back minus the service fee and possibly a couple of extra bucks in an administration charge.

-For the best ideas on saving money visit Cheapskates, hand over up to $30* for 12 months access, and get some really great tips for saving money. *The first year of a full price membership is $30 but they have regular specials.
+For heaps of really great ideas on saving money visit Cheapskates, hand over up to $30* for 12 months access, and get some really great tips for saving money. *The first year of a full price membership is $30 but they have regular specials.

 If you know someone who remembers what life was like around times like The Great Depression, you’d better hurry up and chat with them, as they are rapidly dropping off the perch – they’ll be the same vintage as my late Gran.